Overview

 When should I use the Default Hide Variant feature?

-Update the mapping to match the current Marketo segment name.
+Update the mapping to match the updated segmentation name

 Need more help?
 Contact Support via live chat within Knak using the chat bubble in the bottom right corner or email support@knak.com